dottomm/skatepark-coalition/src/pages/posts/workshop.md

 ---
 layout: "../../layouts/BlogPost.astro"
-heroImage: "../../images/meeting-sign.png"
+heroImage: "../../images/post-images/meeting-sign.png"
+smHeroImage: "../../images/post-images/meeting-sign.png"
 title: Grindline Community Workshop
 description: January 17, The City of Petaluma hosted a workshop to engage community memebers in the Skate Petaluma project.
 pubDate: 2023-01-17
 author: LSC
 ---
-## It was a great community turn out.
+## It was a great community turn out
 Bjorn Griepenburg, Project Manager at The City of Petaluma bought pizzas and hosted a community workshop along with Matt Fluegga, Chief Executive Officer of [Grindline Skateparks](https://grindline.com/) to share with the Petaluma skateboard community a plan to finally build an improved skatepark.

 There were lots of great discussions.
 Thank you to Matt and his team for coming to Petaluma and answering our questions.